-Appropriations, 2017 \$248,000,000
+Appropriations, 2018 \$250,000,000

-Budget estimate, 2018 14,000,000
+Budget estimate, 2019 14,000,000

-Committee recommendation 248,000,000
+Committee recommendation 250,000,000

 The Community Development Financial Institutions Fund makes investments in the form of grants, loans, equity investments, deposits, and technical assistance grants to new and existing community development financial institutions [CDFIs] through the CDFI program.
 CDFIs include community development banks, credit unions, venture capital funds, revolving loan funds, and microloan funds, among others.
 Recipient institutions engage in lending and investment for affordable housing, small business, and community development within underserved communities.
-The CDFI Fund administers the Bank Enterprise Award [BEA] Program, which provides a financial incentive to insured depository institutions to undertake community development financing activities.
+The CDFI Fund administers the Bank Enterprise Award Program, which provides a financial incentive to insured depository institutions to undertake community development financing activities.

-The Committee recommends \$248,000,000 for the CDFI Fund.
-Of the amounts provided, \$181,500,000 is for financial and technical assistance grants, \$15,500,000 is for Native Initiatives, \$25,000,000 is for the Bank Enterprise Award Program, and \$26,000,000 is for the administrative expenses for all programs.
+The Committee recommends \$250,000,000 for the CDFI Fund.
+Of the amounts provided, \$182,000,000 is for financial and technical assistance grants, \$16,000,000 is for Native Initiatives, \$25,000,000 is for the Bank Enterprise Award Program, and \$27,000,000 is for the administrative expenses for all programs.

 The Committee notes the CDFI Fund's ability to leverage private sector investment in community development projects such as affordable housing, retail development, and community centers, as well as lending to small businesses.
 However, the Committee remains concerned about an overall lack of transparency into many of the CDFI Fund's programs and nominal ability to verify investment impacts.
 The Committee strongly believes it is important to ensure that CDFIs are delivering investments to the borrowers and communities that need it most.
 The Committee notes the steps the CDFI fund has taken to facilitate better data collection, integration, and management through its Awards Management Information System [AMIS].
 The Committee provides \$1,000,000 for the development of tools, including AMIS, to better measure and assess CDFI investment performance, improve data quality, and enable more efficient allocation of CDFI Fund resources.
-The Committee directs the CDFI Fund to prioritize development of such tools in fiscal year 2018.
-In addition, the Committee directs the Secretary to report to the Appropriations Committees within 90 days of enactment detailing the status of the deployment of tools to address the Committee's longstanding concerns about the CDFI Fund's ability to verify investment impacts, hold award recipients accountable for award usage, and ensure that CDFIs are delivering investments to the borrowers and communities that need it most.
+The Committee directs the CDFI Fund to prioritize completion of such tools in fiscal year 2019.
+In addition, the Committee directs the Secretary to report to the Appropriations Committees within 90 days of enactment on the impact fiscal year 2017 CDFI Fund Awardees are having in the communities they serve; the overall risk to which the Fund's portfolio is exposed; and a description of awardees that are at risk of noncompliance.

-Core Program.-The Committee recommends \$181,500,000 for the CDFI Fund to carry out its financial assistance and technical assistance programs, including the Healthy Foods Financing Initiative.
+Core Program.-The Committee recommends \$182,000,000 for the CDFI Fund to carry out its financial assistance and technical assistance programs, including the Healthy Foods Financing Initiative.
 The Committee believes that applicants for CDFI awards should receive fair and equal consideration, consistent with section 102 of the Riegle Community Development and Regulatory Improvement Act of 1994 (Public Law 103-325), including financial and technical assistance for lending and investment in small businesses, affordable housing, community development, and efforts to increase the availability of affordable, healthy foods in underserved communities.
 The core CDFI Program should be the source of awards allocations for these purposes.
-The Committee notes that the CDFI Fund revised its application process in fiscal year 2017 to help increase the impact of CDFIs.
-As a result of the revision,